Analysis | Deadly Texas blackout shows our vulnerability to coming climate extremes

 “It’s up to Texans to decide how much resilience do they want after shivering in the dark for a week,” Rauch said in an interview, pointing out that the costs of weatherizing the electrical grid are likely to be passed to ratepayers because of the way the marketplace is designed.

-The likely costs of the Texas blackout demonstrates what economists have been saying for years: It is far cheaper to act now to adapt to climate change and cut greenhouse gas emissions than it is to carry on with business as usual and reap the whirlwind that lies ahead.
+The likely costs of the Texas blackout demonstrate what economists have been saying for years: It is far cheaper to act now to adapt to climate change and cut greenhouse gas emissions than it is to carry on with business as usual and reap the whirlwind that lies ahead.

 “The history books are going to look back at the last week of winter weather as one of the most consequential from a humanitarian perspective that we’ve seen in the United States,” Steve Bowen, head of catastrophe insight at the insurance company Aon, said in an email.
 “There will undoubtedly be a volume of insurance claims filed that will rival some of the bigger hurricane events seen in Texas, and this will translate to direct economic losses well into the billions of dollars.”